zitcher/Betrayal/README.md

 # Betrayal
 I wrote the backend java code for this project.

-This includes the game's structure, multiplayer features, rooms, lobbies, realtime updates etc.
+This includes the game's structure, multiplayer features, rooms, lobbies, realtime updates through sockets, server side controller, the Spark REST api, etc.

 # Spec
 In the home page, a user is given two options given by two side-by-side boxes: to either create a game group or join a game group.
 Since Betrayal is a game played between 3-6 players, one person should be the host and create a game.
 If you are the host and are creating a game, you have the option to name the group, select how many players should be in the group (3-6, including yourself), and an optional password if need be.
 If you are not looking to host a game, you can join any game that is available in the “join a game” box, which is basically a lobby.
 Password protected games require a password.
 A list of game group of names and number of players needed is given for every available group, as well as an option to join that group if one wishes.